-Training will take place at Northwestern Memorial Hospital, Lurie Children's Hospital and the Neuro-Oncology clinics where we have state of the art equipment for imaging, surgery and radiation.
+Training will take place at Northwestern Memorial Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago and the neuro-oncology clinics where we have state-of-the-art equipment for imaging, surgery and radiation.

-The goals of training are to mentor and teach fellows Neuro-Oncology, which includes management and treatment of primary brain and spinal cord tumors; management and treatment of neurologic complications of systemic cancers such as brain metastases or spinal cord compression; understanding treatment related complications of radiation and chemotherapy.
+The goals of training are to mentor and teach fellows neuro-oncology, which includes management and treatment of primary brain and spinal cord tumors, management and treatment of neurologic complications of systemic cancers such as brain metastases or spinal cord compression and understanding treatment related complications of radiation and chemotherapy.

 Fellows are expected to be involved in academic endeavors that lead to publication and/or presentation at a national meeting.
 They will also learn the basics of writing and implementing clinical trials as part of their training.

 Northwestern Memorial Hospital is the highest ranked hospital in the Chicago metropolitan area.
-The Departments of Neurology and Neurological Surgery are ranked 7th in the nation.
+The Departments of Neurology and Neurological Surgery are ranked seventh in the nation.

-Fellows are offered dedicated space to see neuro-oncology patients in the Robert H. Lurie Comprehensive Cancer Center.
-The outpatient clinic offers leading-edge medical, surgical and radiation oncology treatment options, as well as access to specialized research, clinical trials, diagnostic services, and on-site pharmacy and lab services.
+Fellows are offered dedicated space to see neuro-oncology patients in the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+The outpatient clinic offers leading-edge medical, surgical and radiation oncology treatment options, as well as access to specialized research, clinical trials, diagnostic services and on-site pharmacy and lab services.

-Must have completed an Accreditation Council for Graduate Medical Education (ACGME) or Royal College of Physicians and Surgeons of Canada (RCPSC) accredited residency training in Neurology or Child Neurology; Neurological Surgery; Internal Medicine and Medical Oncology; or Pediatrics and Pediatric Hematology-Oncology.
+Candidates must have completed an Accreditation Council for Graduate Medical Education– or Royal College of Physicians and Surgeons of Canada–accredited residency training in neurology or child neurology, neurological surgery, internal medicine and medical oncology or pediatrics and pediatric hematology-oncology.

 Priya Kumthekar, MD